 The Reconstruction Top 10 – Rotterdam Highlights from 1945-1970

 It is a common misconception that Rotterdam is not very interesting in terms of architectural history because all history has been bombed out of it in 1940.
-And although much beauty was lost in May of that year, in the new city as it has grown in the past 75 years, quite a few historical layers can be discovered.
+And yes, it’s true that much beauty was lost in May of that year, and that after that even the city plan was altered beyond recognition.
+But in the new city as it has grown in the past 75 years, quite a few historical layers can be discovered.

 The reconstruction period is particularly interesting because in those years (let’s limit it to the period from 1945 to 1970) pretty good architecture was built (and unfortunately some of it even has been demolished already).
 The buildings from that time are generally fairly sober, but often have some subtle embellishments or other frivolities.

 In the seventies and eighties the reconstruction got a little off course, unfortunately, with the overuse of mirror facades, laminate panels, plastic frames and cheap brick.
 Since then, I feel we’re doing better again.

 I’ve made a top ten of my favorite buildings from the first 25 post-war years.
 That’s of course a reflection of my own taste, which does not mean that there cannot not be any discussion about (did you notice that I’ve enabled comments on this blog again?)
 And although the number one and two or are fixed, the exact order of the other entries is a snapshot; tomorrow I may think quite differently.

 10: The Akragon

 location: Schiekade; architect Hugh Maaskant; year of completion: 1970

 This tower of sports halls, currently operated as a fitness center, is part of the school complex Technikon which took fourteen years to build and which also includes the Hofpleintheater, with a beautiful facade sculpture by Karel Appel.
 The architect would have liked the tower to be higher, but it was in the sixties that was not done; Maaskant was ahead of his time.